Nathan13888/VisitorBadgeReloaded/README.md

 # Visitor Badge Reloaded

+> 5/28/23: It has come to my attention that countapi.xyz has gone down...
+It's quite unfortunate but it looks like I'll be implementing a new storage backend in the future.
+> This will likely be part of a *large rewrite* of VBR.
+However, for the time being, data would be written to my own locally hosted Redis instance, then regularly backed up by myself.
+As for the lost data... we will have to live with the out-of-sync counts for the time being, I will work out a method to work out the count discrepancies in the future.

 > 12/06/22: UPDATED HOSTING!!!
 Please use vbr.wocr.tk instead of the old Heroku domain ([more details below]())